Akalu/datum/readme.md

 # About

-This is the library for fake records generation (with main aim to provide sample data for database and ML integration testing and similiar stuff)
+This is the library for fake records generation (with main aim to provide sample data for database and ML integration testing and similar stuff)

 The main features: